xibz/spec/links.md

    |            |            |                                                                           |<-----------------------|
 ```

-This show's an example of how these different types would be used in a CI/CD
+This example shows how these different types would be used in a CI/CD setting,
-setting, but is not the only architecture.
+but is not the only architecture.

 ### Payloads